renaudjenny/Swift-Package-Manager-Static-Dynamic-Xcode-Bug/README.md

 Step 1 to 3 is only to create a new project from scratch to reproduce the problem.

-You can jump directly to step 4 to get the workaround immeditely
+You can jump directly to step 4 to get the workaround immediately

 ### Step 1: project without libraries